johanley/anne-of-green-gables-fmt/README.md

  <li>no tab characters allowed
  <li>use ligatures when the source copy-text does
  <li>no spaces at end of lines
+ <li>it's ok to end a line in Mr. or Mrs.; no need for a non-breaking space - <a href='http://www.gutenberg.org/files/64216/64216-0.txt'>example</a>
  <li>no extra spaces between words
  <li> 4 empty lines: at very top (gap after PG boilerplate)
  <li> 4 empty lines: at the top of a chapter